FusionCache/docs/docs/index.md

 Start with understanding Concepts then the Quickstart tutorial.

 {: .important}
-> The documentation assumes you are familiar with JSON and UUIDs (universally unique identifier).
+> The documentation assumes you are familiar with JSON and UUIDs (universally unique identifiers).